IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

 Make sure you have the following items ready:

-- In your browser, you have logged in as `cecuser` in the OpenShift GUI/console.
+- In your browser, you have logged in as `cecuser` in the OpenShift console.
 - In your terminal, you have logged into the bastion server and authenticated to the OpenShift cluster using the OpenShift CLI `oc`.

 !!! warning "Warning"